krist00fer/tessel-azure-labs/labs/_setup/README.md

 	npm install -g tessel
 	tessel update

+#### Setup Wifi on your Tessel

+Connecting your Tessel to a network is simple.
+While your Tessel is connected to your computer, run:

+	tessel wifi -n [network name] -p [password]

+... where network name is SSID of the network you want to connect to and password is the wpa2 password.
+The yellow light will blink while connecting and then turn constant yellow if connected.
+The Tessel will remember your network connection the next time you turn it on, so this might be a one time command.
+Execute the following command to retreive a list of networks and to whish you are connected:

+	tessel wifi -l

 ### Clone or download content of this GitHub repository (optional but recommended)

 The labs provided here uses a combination of text documentation and provided sample code.
 In order to have all documentation and all necessary sample files locally on your computer, we strongly recommend you to clone (using [Git](http://git-scm.com/)) or download all content in this repository locally on your computer.